calypsonet/keyple-java-demo-remote/README.md

 ## Project's details

 Each application's code source contains a README file, please refer to this document for more information.

-## Data Structures

-The data structures are defined in the library common to all the demo applications [Keyple Demo Common Library](https://github.com/calypsonet/keyple-demo-common-lib).

 ## Card Issuance / Personalization and Distribution / Loading Procedures